nvpro-samples/nv_cluster_builder/README.md

 Badly chosen weights can result in degenerate solutions where recursive bisection splits off single leaves.
 This is both slow and rarely desirable.

+Parallel execution is only supported with libstdc++ and MSVC STL, not libc++.